 Looking back on the last two decades, there have been promising technology advancements to harness and activate killer T cells against cancers and every day more is learned about the interplay between immunity and cancer that can lead to improved treatments.
-However there are still significant unmet needs in the immunotherapy landscape that Advaxis feels Lm Technology can address and complement.
+However, there are still significant unmet needs in the immunotherapy landscape that Advaxis feels Lm Technology can address and complement.
 Specifically, Lm Technology has the potential to optimize and expand checkpoint inhibitor activity in combination.
-It also avoids many of the limitations of previous cancer vaccine attempts by tapping into the pathway reserved for defense against Listeria infection while incorporating the best cancer-targets science can identify, including neoantigens that result from mutations in the cancer.
-To date, Lm Technology products have a generally well-tolerated safety profile, do not generate neutralizing antibodies lending themselves to retreatments, and most of the products are immediately available for treatment without the complication and expense of modifying a patient's own cells in a laboratory.
+It also avoids many of the limitations of previous cancer vaccine attempts by tapping into the pathway reserved for defense against Listeria infection while incorporating the best cancer targets science can identify, including neoantigens that result from mutations in the cancer.
+To date, Lm Technology products have a manageable safety profile, do not generate neutralizing antibodies lending themselves to retreatments, and most of the products are designed to be immediately available for treatment without the complication and expense of modifying a patient's own cells in a laboratory.

-Lm Technology: An optimized Listeria-based antigen delivery system
+Lm Technology: An optimized Listeria -based antigen delivery system

-Advaxis' Listeria-based immunotherapies are optimized for antigen delivery through a process of insertion of multiple copies of the proprietary tLLO-fusion protein into each extrachromosomal protein expression and secretion plasmid that makes and secretes the target protein right inside the patient's antigen presenting cells to initiate and/or boost their immune response.
+Advaxis' Listeria-based immunotherapies are designed for antigen delivery through a process of insertion of multiple copies of the proprietary tLLO -fusion protein into each extrachromosomal protein expression and secretion plasmid that makes and secretes the target protein right inside the patient's antigen presenting cells to initiate and/or boost their immune response.
 The tLLO-fusion protein approach was developed at the University of Pennsylvania as an improvement over insertion of a single copy of the target gene, as an ACT-A (or other Lm peptide) fusion, within the bacterial genome for four key reasons:

-- 1. Multiple copies of the DNA in the plasmids per bacteria can result in larger amounts of tLLO fusion protein being expressed simultaneously, versus a single copy.
-This can improve antigen presentation and immunologic priming and increases the number of T cells generated for a particular treatment. - 2. tLLO expressed on plasmids (with or without a tumor target protein attached) has been shown to reduce numbers and immune suppressive function of Tregs and MDSCs in the tumor microenvironment.
-Recently presented data demonstrates that Tregs are being destroyed as soon as 5 days after the first Lm Technology treatment in animal models. - 3.
+- 1. Multiple copies of the DNA in the plasmids per bacteria can result in larger amounts of tLLO-fusion protein being expressed simultaneously, versus a single copy.
+This is designed to improve antigen presentation and immunologic priming and increases the number of T cells generated for a particular treatment. - 2. tLLO expressed on plasmids (with or without a tumor target protein attached) has been shown preclinically to reduce numbers and immune suppressive function of Tregs and MDSCs in the tumor microenvironment.
+Presented preclinical data demonstrates that Tregs are destroyed as soon as five days after the first Lm Technology treatment and that suppressive M2 tumor-associated macrophages (TAMs) are replaced by M1 macrophages which support antigen presentation and adoptive immunity. - 3.
 The extrachromosal DNA plasmids themselves also contain CPG sequence patterns that trigger TLR-9, which confers additional innate immune stimulation beyond a listeria without the plasmids. - 4.
 The multiple copies of bacterial DNA plasmids (up to 80-100 per bacteria) confers additional stimulation of the STING receptor within APC's which has been associated with enhancing anti-cancer immunity in patients.

-Through a license from the University of Pennsylvania, Advaxis has exclusive access to this proprietary formulation of attenuated Lm which further enhances this nearly ideal natural system.
-Clinical application in the Company's four franchise areas is the core focus of current development efforts.
+Through a license from the University of Pennsylvania, Advaxis has exclusive access to this proprietary formulation of attenuated Lm which further enhances what we believe to be a nearly ideal natural system.
+Clinical application in the Company's four program areas is the core focus of current development efforts.